ICSE2024-2ndCycle-Paper123/ReplicationPackage/README.md

 We provide three Python scripts, one for each research question, that run the experiments and compute the metrics (and output results).
 All scripts provide a `run` command, to run the experiments; and a `clean` command, to remove log files and already computed results.
 Results will be saved into the `results/` directory. *We assume to run the script from the root directory of this repository*.

+**[inof]** The summary tables reported in the companion paper can be found at the end of the files with trailing `_metrics.json` in the results directories.

 #### RQ<sub>1</sub> (Correlation)

 To run the experiment for the first research question, you can run:
 ```console
 foo@bar:~ReplicationPackage$ python3 scripts/runExperimentRQ1.py run <dataset> <attempts> <sampling>
 ```
-where `dataset` is the directory containing the sample Java programs (source code) to run (e.g., `datasets/VulnerableOnlyDataset`); `attempts` is the number of attempts in each test; and `sampling` is the number of samples used for the correlation.
+where `dataset` is the directory containing the sample Java programs (source code) to run (e.g., `datasets/UnsecureOnlyDataset`); `attempts` is the number of attempts in each test; and `sampling` is the number of samples used for the correlation.
 > In the pre-computed results we set `1000` attempts, with sampling equal to `100`.

 #### RQ<sub>2</sub> (Coverage)